orbuluh/frontend/notes/next_js_doc.md

 ### State and Hooks

 - React has a set of functions called **hooks**.
-- Hooks allow you to add additional logic such as state to your components.
+- Hooks allow you to **add additional logic such as state to your components**.
-- You can think of state as any information in your UI that changes over time, usually triggered by user interaction.
+- You can think of state as any **information in your UI that changes over time**, usually triggered by user interaction.
 - For example, you can use state to store and increment the number of times a user has clicked a button.
   - In fact, this is what the React hook to manage state is called: `useState()`